SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/SVIF.rst

      def slv = asSlave
    }

-this will generate system verilog code as below:
+This will generate system verilog code as below:

 .. code-block:: scala